Storytelling Project:

 With this project, I hope to show a more nuanced perspective of how glaciers interact with the landscapes and communities of Montana, to explore more complex narratives around loss and change and to understand what we can learn by spending time exploring the landscapes we live in.

-• Two pairs of approach shoes destroyed, onto the third!
+• Four pairs of approach shoes destroyed, onto the fifth!

 Media Mentions / Publications